c565659/MANUAL_AI_SYSTEM/DATABASE/Layout/Manual_Layout_Rules.md

 - Images of the same function shall not appear randomly large and small.

 Visual prominence and instructional clarity take priority over mechanical image equality.

 ---

+## Heading-Description Information Units

+A subordinate heading and the descriptive text that directly explains it shall normally form one complete Information Unit.

+Example:

+H3 / Numbered Heading

+↓

+Direct Description

+These elements belong to the same Information Unit and shall not receive the normal inter-unit spacing between them.

+The approved spacing shall occur between complete Information Units.

+Example:

+Unit 1:
+5. Stimulation Mode
+Direct description

+↓

+Approved inter-unit spacing

+↓

+Unit 2:
+6. Expression Mode
+Direct description

+Spacing between Information Units shall be measured from:

+- The lowest visible rendered glyph edge of the final text in the previous unit
+- To the highest visible rendered glyph edge of the first heading in the next unit

+Do not calculate the spacing from heading-to-heading when descriptive text exists between them.

+Do not use text-frame boundaries as the spacing reference.

+An Information Unit should remain together whenever it legally fits on the page.

 ## Procedure Groups